Could you just live off of bread? I sure could. You know that statement “Man cannot live by bread alone”? Yeah well I beg to differ.

 - Remove from baking sheets immediately and cool on racks.

-These do take a little time but is so worth it when your guest mistake you for Martha Stewart.
+These do take a little time but is so worth it when your guests mistake you for Martha Stewart.